 How the programme works

-Through a relentlessly positive environment, adult support and a focus on reading and writing skills practice, we help children make 16 months progress in their reading age.
-For those children who have fallen behind this creates a crucial boost in skills and confidence so they can better succeed at school.
+All that practice, plus a relentlessly positive atmosphere, helps children make 16 months progress in their reading age in less than an academic year.
+That gives them a crucial boost in skills and confidence, so they can better succeed at school.

-Both small group and one to one tuition has an impact on attainment, according to Education Endowment Foundation (EEF)’s Teaching and Training Learning Toolkit review.
-This review features literacy interventions and highlights a particular impact for lower ability children receiving extra help outside of school hours and where the instructors are skilled teachers or well-trained volunteers.
+Teaching one to one and in small groups both have a positive impact on children’s attainment, according to Education Endowment Foundation (EEF)’s Teaching and Training Learning Toolkit review.
+The review features literacy interventions and highlights a particular impact for children who struggle in class, receiving extra help outside of school hours and where the instructors are skilled teachers or well-trained volunteers.

 [EEF, 2016 Teacher Toolkit “One-to-one” and “Small group tuition”]

-John Hattie’s evidence-based review indicates that expert teachers are able to create an environment where mistakes can be made.
-According to the review, a good learning environment and challenging goals each have an effect of over half a year’s progress.
-Our teachers create a safe space for making mistakes and provide tangible challenges to work towards.
+John Hattie’s review shows that expert teachers create environments where it’s okay to make mistakes.
+A good learning environment and challenging goals each have an effect of over six months learning progress.
+Our teachers create a safe space for making mistakes and give children practical challenges to work towards.

 [Hattie, 2009: “Visible Learning”; Hattie, 2003: “Teachers make a difference”]